a0still/adktoposit/knowledge_base/markdown/shrink_docs/04_faqs/common_questions.md

 ### How often should I adjust inventory?

 **Answer:**
-Only adjust inventory when you have identified a legitimate discrepancy through cycle counting or investigation.
+Only adjust inventory when you have identified a legitimate discrepancy through scanning items or investigation.
 Never adjust on-hands to "fix" reports or meet targets.
 Every adjustment should be documented with a clear reason.

 **When to Adjust:**
-- After cycle count confirms physical count differs from system
+- After scanning confirms count differs from system
 - After investigating and finding merchandise in wrong location
 - After receiving corrections are verified
 - When processing damaged/defective merchandise